fieldtrip/website/workshop/cuttingeegx/squids_vs_opms.md

 OPMs are flexible in their placement allowing for new recording strategies.
 These new recording strategies lead to new data analysis strategies.
 For example, in this tutorial we use a small number of OPMs (32 sensors) and do sequential recordings in which we position them over different places over the scalp.

 OPMs are magnetometers, as their name suggests.
 Magnetometers are more sensitive to environmental noise than gradiometers, which most SQUID systems have.
 Several data analysis algorithms to remove environmental noise have been proposed (see [Seymour et al (2022)](https://www.sciencedirect.com/science/article/pii/S1053811921011058?via%3Dihub) for more details).
 In this tutorial, we apply homogeneous field correction (HFC).
-HFC works better with a large number of sensors (more than 32).
+HFC works better with a large number of sensors.

-Unlike SQUID systems, which have standard coregistration procedures, OPMs don't have a single standard.
+Unlike SQUID systems, which have standard coregistration strategies, OPMs don't have a single standard.
 In this tutorial, we coregister the OPMs with the MRI using an optical 3D scanner which captures the participant’s facial features along with the OPM helmet ([Zetter et al., 2019](https://www.nature.com/articles/s41598-019-41763-4)).

 This tutorial combines the FieldTrip tutorials on [preprocessing of Optically Pumped Magnetometer (OPM) data](tutorial/preprocessing_opm/) and [coregistration of Optically Pumped Magnetometer (OPM) data](tutorial/coregistration_opm/).
 It does not cover follow-up analyses (like source reconstruction) which in principle should not differ from the SQUID follow-up analyses, or alternative coregistration methods which are covered in the tutorial on [coregistration of Optically Pumped Magnetometer (OPM) data](tutorial/coregistration_opm/).